-We’ve had tumultuous times with America and China still failing to sort their relationship issues out and whilst it’s helping the share market look good there’s this dreadful sense that it’s about to all come crashing down.
+We’ve had tumultuous times with America and China still failing to sort their relationship issues in this seemingly never ending war on trade.
+All the while, it’s helping the share market look good there’s this dreadful sense that it’s about to all come crashing down.

-I saw someone in my network post a question of what the America China trade war had to do with the Australian economy.
+I saw someone in my network post a question of what the America China war on trade had to do with the Australian economy.

 Firstly, tariffs are being put on pretty much everything, so for example if China is sending stuff to the US to sell the US government has now put a tax on what China sells in the US.
 Trump claim that this is protecting American business from the point of view that American’s can now produce these goods that China was importing before.

 There’s a catch though.
 And that is that the consumer now pays more for these goods because it actually costs more to make that product in America, otherwise China would not be selling these goods to American’s for cheaper in the first place.